wikimedia/mediawiki-extensions-Wikibase/docs/topics/datatypes.md

 ## Data Type Definitions

 Property data types are defined in the global <code>$wgWBRepoDataTypes</code> and <code>$wgWBClientDataTypes</code> arrays, respectively.
-These arrays are constructed at bootstrap time in Wikibase.php resp.
-WikibaseClient.php based on the information returned when including the files WikibaseLib.datatypes.php, Wikibase.datatypes.php, and WikibaseClient.datatypes.php, respectively.
+These arrays are constructed at bootstrap time in [Wikibase.php] resp.
+[WikibaseClient.php] based on the information returned when including the files [WikibaseLib.datatypes.php], [Wikibase.datatypes.php], and [WikibaseClient.datatypes.php], respectively.

 The <code>$wgWBRepoDataTypes</code> and <code>$wgWBClientDataTypes</code> are associative arrays that map property data types and value types to a set of constructor callbacks (aka factory methods).